Seabourn Quest – Dover to Montreal

 There are numerous dining opportunities on board the Seabourn Quest all of which, unlike many cruise lines, are all included in the cruise fare.
 This includes “The Grill”, a speciality restaurant by Seabourn culinary partner Thomas Keller.

 The poolside casual dining option on Seabourn serves salads, grilled lunches and themed dinners.
 This is always a popular venue when the sun is out and it is warm.
 We found the Patio Grill fairly limited in its choice of food but presents a great opportunity for Seabourn.
 Having sailed with Seaboard many times, it seems the food choice and quality is fairly consistent.
 The Patio Grill is a great place to meet for an informal lunch or pre lunch drink.
 Top tip – The signature “Seabourn Fries” are absolutely divine.

-This is Seabourn’s self service buffet restaurant which is used for breakfast, lunch and dinner.
-For breakfast and lunch this can be a bit of a scrum in the mornings for breakfast mainly due to the main restaurant not opening until 8:00am.
+This is Seabourn’s self-service buffet restaurant which is used for breakfast, lunch and dinner.
+For breakfast and lunch, this can be a bit of a scrum in the mornings for breakfast mainly due to the main restaurant not opening until 8:00 am.
 Early shore excursions mean that most guests seem to head for the Colonnade.
 Lunch can also be a challenge at one o’clock when Trivia is finished, so a good plan is to arrive early.
-The food is generally of a high standard although to choice of salads was limited on occasions due to non arrival of food deliveries at certain ports.
+The food is generally of a high standard although the choice of salads was limited on occasions due to non-arrival of food deliveries at certain ports.
 This must be the cruise lines worst nightmare!!

 Themed lunches sometimes reflecting the locality of the voyage were always good and well supported.